ricmclaughlin/ricmclaughlin.github.com/_posts/2016-02-10-my-2016-goal-teach-a-coding-classes-i-wrote-to-200-students.md

 *I will teach a coding class that I have created to 200 people in 2016.*

-#Total as of 3/04/2016
+#Total as of 4/13/2016
 * January: 2 Delivered

-* February: 27 Delivered
+* February: 15 Delivered

+* March: 10 Delivered

+* April: 11 Delivered

-So after a little addition you end up realizing 29 Students have received instruction in classes I have developed this year.
-Do a little multiplication and you realize that 178.5 hours of teaching have been received by these worthy students.
+So after a little addition you end up realizing 38 Students have received instruction in classes I have developed this year.
+Do a little multiplication and you realize that 246 hours of teaching have been received by these worthy students.

-I currently have a backlog of 8 students for the portfolio class.

 How I am counting: Even if the class is more than 1 day, it only counts as 1 class.
 If someone attends more than one class from me during the year, they get counted as a student in each class.